\"tumblr

 Additionally, with a variety of colleagues, Professor Grissom has published a stream of articles on the concept of bureaucratic representation that investigate how the race and gender composition of the K-12 public education workforce matters for the distribution of resources and outcomes among diverse groups.
 A 2011 article he coauthored in the Journal of Policy Analysis and Management on how teacher-principal race congruence affects teacher job outcomes (“A Supervisor Like Me: Race, Representation, and the Satisfaction and Turnover Decisions of Public Sector Employees)” won the Wilder Award for Scholarship in Social Equity and Public Policy, co-sponsored by the National Academy of Public Administration and the L. Douglas Wilder School of Government and Public Affairs at Virginia Commonwealth University.

 Grissom co-edited the 2016 book Improving Teacher Evaluation Systems: Making the Most of Multiple Measures (Teachers College Press) with Peter Youngs.
 With Anna Egalite and Constance Lindsay, he authored the 2021 Wallace Foundation report How Principals Affect Students and Schools, which synthesizes two decades of research on school principals.
-He is past editor of Educational Researcher and current associate editor and policy briefs editor of Education Finance and Policy.
+He is past editor of Educational Researcher and past associate editor of Education Finance and Policy.

 Professor Grissom holds a Masters degree in Education and a PhD in Political Economics from Stanford University.